Macquarie University

 Physics

-If you haven’t completed physics to HSC level or equivalent, this course is recommended to give you background knowledge to support your studies in:
+If you haven’t completed physics to HSC level or equivalent, this course is recommended if you plan to enrol in:

 For more information, contact fse.physacadmin@mq.edu.au or call (02) 9850 4244.